in

 • Add pieces of boiled chicken to your sweet potato salad

-8. Boiled eggs
+8. Boiled Eggs for Diabetes:

-boiled eggs with tomatoes healthy snacks for diabetes
+boiled eggs for diabetes

 The best thing about eggs is their high protein content.
 For diabetics, protein is an important component.

-Daily consumption of eggs can show a significant decrease in fasting blood sugar level and HbA1c level.
 Boiling eggs and sprinkling some black pepper on them will give you a piquant taste.

 A major consequence of type 2 diabetes is an increase in weight or the development of obesity.
 Eggs can be used for the management of type 2 diabetes because they tend to make you feel full.

-9. Nuts for diabetes patients
+9. Nuts for diabetes patients:

 A variety of nuts can be used as a snack.

-• Cashews are good for reducing fasting blood sugar levels and increasing HDL levels in diabetics
+Cashews are good for reducing fasting blood sugar levels and increasing HDL levels in diabetics

-• Pistachios tend to have a lowering impact on your blood glucose level, making them a safe-to-eat snack for diabetes
+Pistachios tend to have a lowering impact on your blood glucose level, making them a safe-to-eat snack for diabetes

-• Walnuts can help build insulin sensitivity in the body and aid in weight loss by promoting satiety.
+Walnuts can help build insulin sensitivity in the body and aid in weight loss by promoting satiety.
 This will be beneficial for people with type 2 diabetes

-• Peanuts have a fiber and protein-rich content and a low glycemic load.
-These factors make peanuts beneficial for diabetics
+Peanuts have a fiber and protein-rich content and a low glycemic load.
+These factors make peanuts beneficial for diabetics.

 Just like a fruit salad, vegetable salad can be a healthy and refreshing evening snack for diabetics.